Thousands have lived without love, not one without water

 — W. H. Auden

-Mystic Hot Springs, like Iceland, is one of those rare places that words cannot do justice.
-It is one of the most unique hot springs I've ever visited-and I have been to quite a few!
-Just last Winter I almost got myself stuck at Breitenbush Hot Springs in Oregon after a tremendous snow storm.
+Mystic Hot Springs, like Iceland, is one of those rarefied places that words cannot do justice.
+It's one of the most unique hot springs I've ever visited-and I've been to quite a few!
+Just last Winter I almost got stuck at Breitenbush Hot Springs in Oregon after a tremendous snow storm.
 Sitting naked in 106 degree hot pots, and a communal wet steam room, with snow cloaking all vision was an indelible experience to say the least.

 I was lucky enough to get Mystic almost entirely to myself.
 There was one other couple there but they stayed in one of the two large communal pools the entire time.
 I made my way from tub to tub trying out the different levels of heat.
 And by tubs, I mean actual, literal bathtubs set into the red rock hillside where the natural hot spring bubbles up.